Make in India: Defence manufacturing

 In May 2018, the Indian Army announced a ₹50000 crore ammunition production project to be implemented in phases over a 10-year period.
 Under the project, 11 private firms will manufacture and supply ammunition for the Army's tanks, rockets, air defence system, artillery guns, infantry combat vehicles, grenade launchers, and other field weapons.
-The Army noted that the objectives of the program were to cut dependence on foreign imports and to establish an inventory of ammunition that would sufficient to fight a 30-day war.
+The Army noted that the objectives of the program were to cut dependence on foreign imports and to establish an inventory of ammunition that would be sufficient to fight a 30-day war.
+The Indian government is also focusing upon indigenous defence communication systems.
+On 7 October 2025, Defence Research and Development Organisation (DRDO) released ISRA (Indian radio software architecture) to enable interoperability in military communication.
+A private-academia collaboration between CST Advanced Systems Pvt.
+Ltd and IIT Jammu developed anti-GPS jamming and identification friend or foe (IFF) devices to address the critical challenges like secure and reliable communication.
+The devices aim at enhancing the operational efficiency and effectiveness of the armed forces during counter terrorism, raids and other specialized operations.

 Electronic systems

 With the demand for electronic hardware expected to rise rapidly to by 2020, India has the potential to become an electronic manufacturing hub and government is targeting to achieve net zero imports of electronics by 2020.
 After the launch of this project, 24.8% of smartphones sold in India in the April–June quarter of 2015 were made in India, up from 19.9% the previous quarter.
 By 2019 that number has jumped to 95%.